A soothing breeze. Stillness. Color. Space and time.

-I am in the desert on Fashionable Street, finishing a story that is about leaving Spain.
+I am in the California desert on a Spanish-named street, finishing a story about leaving Spain.

 I find myself repeating “Life is queer with its twists and turns” and the rest of this poem by John Greenleaf Whittier my mother sent to me in college that I still carry with me around the world:

 When things go wrong, as they sometimes will,